N-Nilashan/eCommerce-website/README.md

 The primary challenge encountered in this project was establishing seamless navigation between the three main pages—home, contact, and about.
 Overcoming this obstacle involved gaining a deeper understanding of HTML hyperlinks and ensuring proper file structuring for interconnected pages.
 Through this experience, I strengthened my skills in linking and connecting pages within a website, contributing to a more cohesive user experience.

+## Technologies used

+HTML and CSS

+## Future improvements

+As part of future enhancements, one exciting avenue to explore is the integration of online purchasing functionality.
+This could involve implementing secure payment gateways, expanding product listings, and refining the checkout process.
+By incorporating online purchasing capabilities, the aim is to transform this project into a fully functional and user-friendly eCommerce platform, providing a holistic and seamless shopping experience for users.